ChristopherAndrewTopalian/CATopalian_JavaScript_Filter_Functions/README.md

 # CATopalian JavaScript Filter Functions
 A JavaScript application that teaches how to filter data in many ways.

-If you enjoy my apps and tutorials please consider buying me a coffee at [paypal.me/keystonermarch](https://www.paypal.com/paypalme/keystonermarch)
+If you enjoy my apps and tutorials consider buying me a coffee at [paypal.me/keystonermarch](https://www.paypal.com/paypalme/keystonermarch)

 ---